PlagueHO/CosmosDB/docs/Remove-CosmosDbCollection.md

 ## SYNOPSIS

-Delete a collection from a CosmosDB database.
+Delete a collection from a Cosmos DB database.

 ## SYNTAX